ClickHouse/ClickHouse/docs/en/operations/settings/settings_users.md

           PASSWORD=$(base64 < /dev/urandom | head -c8); echo "$PASSWORD"; echo -n "$PASSWORD" | sha1sum | tr -d '-' | xxd -r -p | sha1sum | tr -d '-'

     The first line of the result is the password.
 The second line is the corresponding double SHA1 hash.

+### access_management {#access_management-user-setting}

+This setting enables of disables using of SQL-driven [access control and account management](../access_rights.md) for the user.

+Possible values:

+- 0 — Disabled.
+- 1 — Enabled.

+Default value: 0.

 ### user\_name/networks {#user-namenetworks}